A letter from Jane,

 There are the moments I share with the animals I see.

-When I was on the pig farm and no one was looking, I would talk to the mother pig who was trapped under the bars of the farrowing crate.
+When I was on the pig farm and no one was looking, I would talk to the mother pig who was trapped behind the bars of the farrowing crate.

 It was very hard to look into her eyes, knowing that she had no chance of escape.
 But for those brief moments, I wanted her to feel affection for once in her life.

-When I saw her being slowly led away, across the yard and behind the wall, I saw the man was clutching a gun in his hand.
-I knew in that moment I would never see her again.
-And I promised myself that I would do everything I could to make this pain stop, if not for her, then for the animals just like her who are yet to be born.
+When I saw the piglet being taken away, I saw the man was clutching a gun in his hand.
+I knew in that moment I would never see the piglet again.
+And I promised myself that I would do everything I could to uncover the truth.
+If not for these animals, then for the animals just like them who are yet to be born.

 I also have the support of the Animal Equality team.
-I work with them because together we turn those stories into real, concrete change.
+I work with them because they can turn those stories into real, concrete change.

-Seeing a piece of footage I have recorded turn into a moment of national importance is very powerful.
-It reminds me that every moment, no matter how terrible to witness, could be the spark that brings about change for millions of animals.
+Seeing a piece of footage I have recorded turn into a moment of national importance is powerful.
+It reminds me that every moment, no matter how terrible to witness, could be the spark that brings about change that helps animals.

-The industry we are fighting against is immensely rich and powerful.
-They employ thousands and thousands of people, many more than we could ever afford to.
+The industry I am uncovering is immensely rich and powerful.
+They employ thousands and thousands of people, many more than animal advocates could ever afford to.

-We are outnumbered, but with you and all the other people who have chosen to fight alongside us, we stand a chance.
+But with you and all the other people who have chosen to fight for animals, animals stand a chance.

 As hard as it is for me, I have come to accept that the animals I see will never be saved.
-That is not something we have the power to do.
+That is not something I have the power to do.

-But we do have the power to save the animals of the future.
-The animals who are yet to be born and without our help, will face the same fate as the animals you see today.
+But you do have the power to save the animals of the future.
+The animals who are yet to be born and without your help, will face the same fate as the animals you see today.

-With every investigation, we are changing the course of history.
-But if we are going to truly succeed, we need your support today.
+With every investigation they release, the Animal Equality team is changing the course of history.
+But if they are going to truly succeed, they need your support today.

-And the next big moment of change – like the story of Jalisco or any of the other huge victories we have achieved in the past – could be right around the corner.
+And the next big moment of change – like any of the huge victories that have been achieved in the past – could be right around the corner.

 It could happen with the next investigation.

-Please, if you are in a position to give, support us and our next investigation by making a donation today.
+Please, if you are in a position to give, support Animal Equality and future investigations by making a donation today.

-I know this next investigation is going to be an important one.
+I know the next investigation we conduct is going to be important.